-The Grievance Committee shall, within 10 calendar days of receipt of the appeal, schedule a hearing regarding the grievance at which the Grievant shall be afforded the opportunity to fully present his position and to be represented.
-A Grievance Committee meeting shall be held within 60 calendar days of receipt of the appeal.
+Labor Relations shall, within 10 calendar days of receipt of the appeal, schedule a Grievance Committee hearing regarding the grievance at which the Grievant shall be afforded the opportunity to fully present his position and to be represented.
+A Grievance Committee meeting shall be held within 60 calendar days of receipt of the appeal which may be extended upon mutual agreement.
 The Grievance Committee shall, within 10 calendar days of the conclusion of the hearing, make advisory recommendation on the grievance and submit it to the City Manager for final determination for those employees who have elected to use this procedure instead of arbitration.